olimorris/dotfiles/README.md

 ## :wrench: What actually happens

-* All of your Homebrew and macOS apps will be installed
+* Your [Homebrew](https://brew.sh) and macOS apps will be installed
-* All of your application settings from [Mackup](https://github.com/lra/mackup) will be restored
+* Your application settings will be restored with [Mackup](https://github.com/lra/mackup)
+* Your dotfiles will be restored with [Dotbot](https://github.com/anishathalye/dotbot)
-* All of your fonts will be installed
+* Your fonts will be installed
-* All of your custom launch agents will be installed
+* Your custom launch agents will be installed
-* All of your development environments will be installed and configured
+* Your development environments will be installed and configured

 ## :page_facing_up: Things to note

-* When you run `Neovim` for the first time all of your plugins will automatically install
+* Your plugins will automatically install when you run [neovim](https://github.com/neovim/neovim) for the first time
 * Sync your Code Tresor to `~/Code`

 ### Syncing to GitHub